imouseinfo/oi-ai-hackathon-berlin-july2024/03_video_capture_and_process/slides.md

         - premium addon services as alarms ...

 ---
-# status c 2
+# f 2 - strategy

 ## business model

 - more effort needed to become a
     - data sharing platform
-    - mediator
+    - data mediator
-    - broker
+    - data broker
-    -
+    - ...

 ---

-# status d
+# g 1 - steps forward

-## current situation
+## current situation zonminder

+- zoneminder
-- zoneminder seems to be working better for now
+    - seems to be working better than frigate for now
     - source for extension is available
         - works more OKish the frigate + custom extension
     - author is more responsive (sometimes)

+- use zoneminder but don't invest to much
+---

+# g 2 - steps forward

+## current situation frigate

 - frigate
     - source of extension not licensed by imouse